maryamjbr/classification_weather_condition_dataset/README.md

 ## Contents

 - `Project_2_datamining.ipynb`: Jupyter Notebook containing the entire project workflow.
-- `data/`: Directory containing the weather condition dataset used in this project.
+- `Dataset.csv`: Directory containing the weather condition dataset used in this project.

 ## Requirements